 Catch the Wind While Flying Along the South Shore

 Want to get into the exciting sport of kite surfing (AKA kiteboarding)?
 You’ll catch plenty of air while you zip across the waters off Bermuda’s South Shore.
 The best season for wind stretches from December through May.
 Local outfitter Island Winds offers lessons for newcomers and gear rental for experienced riders.
 Water temps are much warmer than in the northeast, but we suggest you bring a wetsuit or plan to rent one.

 Wetsuits are also recommended for fall scuba excursions.
 Bermuda’s undersea world is truly awe-inspiring, as you encounter ancient shipwrecks, gorgeous coral reefs and dazzling marine life.
 There are many outfitters who can get you trained, set you up with gear, and guide you to the best spots.
 If you’re not quite ready for scuba, there’s always snorkeling or helmet diving.
 Get a video guide to scuba in Bermuda featuring Scuba Diver Life’s Nadia Aly.

-Go for a Gallop on the Beach
+Go for a Gallop

 Have An Aquatic Adventure

 Out here, out on the water is where adventure lives.
 Whether you’re kayaking or stand-up paddleboarding to secluded coves, zipping through the water on a jet ski or flying high above the waves on a parasailing trip, there’s a seemingly endless array of aquatic activities to enjoy.